Charles Dickens' Kent home to be opened to the public

 Dickens penned classic novels such as Great Expectations and A Tale of Two Cities at the property.

-Project leaders hope to attract visitors from across the world to the Grade I-listed Georgian building.'Impossible dream'
+Project leaders hope to attract visitors from across the world to the Grade I-listed Georgian building.

 The independent school for three to 16-year-olds has used the site for teaching since the 1920s.